 Trade Tensions Upend Rally in Stocks

 After a strong rebound beginning the day after Christmas and continuing through the first four months of 2019, the S&P 500 Index reached fresh all-time highs in late April.
-Since the start of May, however, the market has given up nearly 5% of its value—2.5% of it today alone—as investors react very negatively to the sudden deterioration in the China trade negotiations.
+Since the start of May, however, the market has given up nearly 5% of its value—2.5% of it on Tuesday alone—as investors react very negatively to the sudden deterioration in the China trade negotiations.
 As recently as two weeks ago, investors seemed to be convinced that a deal was imminent.
 However, frustrated with slow progress and apparent backtracking by the Chinese, President Trump increased tariffs from 10% to 25% on $200 billion worth of Chinese goods last Friday.
-Today, China responded that it would impose tariffs of up to 25% on $60 billion of U.S. imports on June 1st.
+On Tuesday, China responded that it would impose tariffs of up to 25% on $60 billion of U.S. imports on June 1st.

 While it is impossible to divine the true goings-on in the talks, it seems that each side may have become emboldened by recent improvements in their respective markets and economies.
 The U.S. economy grew 3.2% in the first quarter and unemployment hit a 50-year low as equity markets rebounded from their December lows.
 In China, the Shanghai Composite Index was up by over 30% year-to-date by the end of April after a very difficult 2018 as stimulus measures took hold.
 Perhaps both President Trump and President Xi believe they now have more economic breathing room to take a harder line in the negotiations.